hjyssg/ShiguReader/README_English.md

     Q： I can open the webpage, but it is empty or 404.
     A: Please check your path-config file

-    Q：Why English Read is much less than Chinese readme?
+    Q：Why English Readme is much less than Chinese Readme?
     A: I received more questions from Chinese community.
 But I do provide enough information here.